Nursing Bachelor (BSN) | Nursing School in Houston

 The School of Nursing and Allied Health offers a rigorous nursing curriculum that includes academic and clinical performance requirements.
 The BSN degree prepares students as generalists, capable of working in a variety of settings.
 In addition, students are prepared for graduate studies in nursing.
-Approved by the Texas Board of Nurse Examiners and accredited by the National League for Nursing Accrediting Commission.
+It is approved by the Texas Board of Nurse Examiners and accredited by the National League for Nursing Accrediting Commission.

 What will I experience in HBU’s nursing program?

 The nursing shortage has created numerous career opportunities for nurses, including specialty care units such as nurseries, pediatric and adult ICUs, OR, and post-anesthesia care units, labor and delivery, and postpartum.
 In the community, nurses can work as school nurses, in clinics providing care for vulnerable populations such as persons with cancer, AIDS/HIV, homeless and the elderly, and in hospitals caring for persons with organ transplants, burns, and trauma.
 Some nursing school graduates with a bachelor of nursing degree have gone into research, while those who enjoy technology and computers can enter the world of nursing informatics.

 - The only baccalaureate level program in the city of Houston that allows students to complete all prerequisite and required courses on one campus